vrm-c/vrm.dev/docs/univrm1/material/index.md

 | VRMC_materials_mtoon | UrpVrm10MaterialDescriptorGenerator |                                                                     |
 | VRM(vrm-0.x)         | UrpVrmMaterialDescriptorGenerator   | `not supported`. [#2375](https://github.com/vrm-c/UniVRM/pull/2375) |

-:::warning VRM-0.x 版 MToon の URP 対応はありません unlit に fallback します。
+:::warning VRM-0.x version of MToon does not support URP.
-Import 時に VRM-1.0 にマイグレートすることで、MToon-1.0 の URP 版を使うことを検討してください。
+Fallback to unlit.
+Please consider using the URP version of MToon-1.0 by migrating to VRM-1.0 during import.
 :::

 ### URP Export